scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Problem
 -------

-Let's denoise some images.
+This section will walk through an image denoising task.
 The inputs and desired outputs are given in Figure :ref:`fig:io+est`.
 This is an especially difficult problem because the noise variance varies slightly between images, which requires a model that's at least a little complex.

 Model architecture & Parameters
 -------------------------------